Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Related Work

 \textbf{Baselines.} Our methods are compared against two prevalent zero-shot open-domain question-answering approaches.
 The first baseline, \textbf{LLM} ($\hat{y} = \ell_\mathrm{out}(x)$), involves directly prompting an LLM with the question.
-Large Language Models are well-suited for question-answering tasks and have shown relevant performances \cite{touvron2023llama}.
-It corresponds to the closed-book setting.
-The second baseline, \textbf{RAG} ($\hat{y} = \ell_\mathrm{out}(x,\mathcal{I}_1)$), represents the in-context IR method \cite{ram2023incontext}.
-Here, the LLM generation process is augmented with one document $\mathcal{I}_1$ retrieved from the knowledge base by the retriever model.
-We discard other standard baselines as they require LLM training.
+The second baseline, \textbf{RAG} ($\hat{y} = \ell_\mathrm{out}(x,k)$), represents the in-context IR method \cite{lewis_retrieval-augmented_2021,ram2023incontext}.
+Here, the LLM generation process is augmented with one document $k$ retrieved from the knowledge base by Contriever \cite{izacard2022unsupervised}.

-\textbf{Oracles.} We also consider \textit{oracle} methods, which use the oracle system that requires knowledge of the answers to the questions.
+\textbf{Oracles} methods use the oracle scoring system that requires the answers to the questions.
 As such, these methods do not apply to answering new questions.
-They are included to demonstrate the importance of information retrieval and the potential of our methods with an ideal scoring model.
-We have two versions: \textbf{MCTS oracle}, our MCTS algorithm with the oracle score, and \textbf{MCTS oracle w/o IR}, the same algorithm but with the information retrieval function deactivated.
+They are included to demonstrate the importance of information retrieval and the potential of our methods with an ideal scoring model. \textbf{MCTS oracle} is the full method with the oracle score, and \textbf{MCTS oracle w/o IR} is identical but with the information retrieval function deactivated.
 The former can generate thoughts from documents and previous thoughts, while the latter can only access previous thoughts ($\mathcal{K} = \varnothing$).

-\textbf{RATP.} Additionally, we introduce our methods that utilize the scoring models.
-Unlike the oracle methods, these can be used for inference. \textbf{MCTS self-critic} and \textbf{MCTS estimation} are our MCTS algorithms using the self-critic and offline model-based estimation scores, respectively. \textbf{Estimation greedy} is a greedy algorithm that leverages the model-based estimation scores.
-At each step, it calculates all the estimated scores from existing thoughts and documents and then always selects the best pair to generate the new thought: $a_i = \argmax_{i,j} r^{(i,j)}$.

-The results show similar performances when directly prompting an LLM with and without a document.
-Previous studies have also indicated that in-context IR can perform poorly depending on the dataset, retriever model, and knowledge base.
-For instance, \cite{ram2023incontext}, despite a highly developed IR system, only observed minor accuracy gains on the TriviaQA dataset \cite{joshi2017triviaqa}.
-We attribute this performance shortfall to two factors: first, as noted by \cite{yao2023react}, current retriever models often fail to retrieve relevant documents from large knowledge bases.
-Second, LLMs can be confused by the retrieved information, as they are particularly sensitive to irrelevant or noisy contexts \cite{yoran2023making}.
-Consequently, additional information can decrease LLM performance. \textbf{Takeaway: our experiment confirms that the performance gains of in-context IR can be limited.}